MBashford/pylicator/readme.md

 ExecStart = <path-to-pylicator-root-directory>/pylicator.py
 ```

-Edit the above fields  in the service file to point at the pylicator root directory, then copy **pylicator.service** to the `/etc/systemd/system` directory.
+Edit the above fields  in the service file to point at the directory containing pylicator.py, then copy **pylicator.service** to the `/etc/systemd/system` directory.
+If running Pylicator from a virtual envionment set the 'ExecStart' option as:

+`ExecStart = <path-to-pylicatorVenv>/bin/python <path-to-pylicator-root-directory>/pylicator.py`

 For deployment in production environments it is also recommended to set `Restart=always` so that the pylicator service will start on system reboot.

 Execute `systemctl daemon-reload` to reload the systemd configuration, you should then be able to start and stop the pylicator service with `systemctl start pylicator.service` and `systemctl stop pylicator.service`.
 Use `systemctl status pylicator.service` to verify that pylicator is running correctly.

 ## Contributors ##
 - Milo Bashford (<milo.bashford@gmail.com>)

 ## License ##
 Pylicator is free software that is made available under the MIT license.